zac-garby/zzzz/README.md

 ```

  > Let constructs.
 This is actually just syntax sugar and will be internally transformed into `((lambda (x y) (+ x y)) 1 2)`.

+### TODO List

+ - Make sure not to substitute values into parameter lists in lambdas/lets/etc...